Do you know how to trade options to maximise returns from S&P 500 ETF?

 There are 3 popular ETFs that track the S&P 500, which are SPY, IVV and VOO.
 The 3 ETFs have different tracking accuracies, different management fees, so you might wonder which one is most suitable for the Wheel Strategy.

-Since the Wheel Strategy used options to boost the returns on investing the underlying for the long-term, we choose the best ETF by the volume of options traded for each ETF.
+Since the Wheel trading strategy uses options to boost the returns on investing the underlying for the long-term, we choose the best ETF by the volume of options traded for each ETF.

 |S&P 500 ETF||Daily Options Volume|